Dissecting Spectral Granger Causality through Partial Information Decomposition: Introduction

 Another rapidly growing line of research in network science investigates how collective dynamics emerge out of the causal links wiring the nodes of a network system \cite{rosas2020reconciling,rosas2022disentangling,faes2025predictive}.
 These emergent behaviors, which are typically denoted as high-order interactions (HOIs), represent interaction modes that involve the dynamic activity of more than two nodes and thus cannot be traced by simple pairwise analyses.
 Accordingly, several HOI measures quantifying the redundant or synergistic nature of the information shared in groups of network units mapped by random variables have been developed along this line \cite{williams2010nonnegative,rosas2019quantifying,varley2023multivariate}.
 The recent generalization of these measures to random processes with temporal statistical structure \cite{faes2022new, faes2025partial} allowed to account for dynamical information flows in the detection of HOIs and favored the application to networks of brain and physiological oscillations \cite{scagliarini2024gradients,faes2025predictive}.

-Even though they are typically used to investigate different aspects of the functional structure of network systems (respectively, directed information flow between pairs of nodes and redundant/synergistic statistical dependencies), the notions of GC and HOIs are interrelated and the measures used to quantify them share common information-theoretic grounds.
-As a matter of fact, the existing multivariate formulations of GC \cite{geweke1984measures,barrett2010multivariate,porta2015wiener} investigate multiple time series and can thus be inherently regarded as high-order tools.
-However, although previous works have explored the effects of HOIs on GC showing that pairwise GC is sensitive to redundancy and conditional GC tends to increase in presence of synergy \cite{stramaglia2014synergy,stramaglia2016synergetic}, an explicit link between measures of GC and quantities directly reflecting HOIs has not been established yet.
+Even though they are typically used to investigate different aspects of the functional structure of network systems (respectively, directed information flow and redundant/synergistic statistical dependencies), the notions of GC and HOIs are interrelated and the measures used to quantify them share common information-theoretic grounds.
+In fact, the existing multivariate formulations of GC \cite{geweke1984measures,barrett2010multivariate,porta2015wiener} investigate multiple time series and can thus be inherently regarded as high-order tools.
+However, although previous works have explored the effects of HOIs on GC showing that pairwise and conditional GC are sensitive respectively to redundancy and synergy \cite{stramaglia2014synergy,stramaglia2016synergetic}, an explicit link between measures of GC and quantities directly reflecting HOIs has not been established yet.

 To fill this gap, the present study introduces the so-called partial decomposition of Granger causality (PDGC), a tool dissecting the multivariate GC from several driver processes to a target process into components quantifying the unique causal effects exerted over the target by each individual driver, as well as separate redundant and synergistic high-order causal effects.
 PDGC embeds time- and frequency-domain GC measures computed from the state-space (SS) modeling of multiple time series \cite{barnett2015granger} into the framework of partial information decomposition (PID) \cite{williams2010nonnegative}.
 Exploiting a frequency-specific definition of redundancy \cite{faes2025partial}, the PID of the multivariate GC is defined both in the spectral domain to dissect HOIs related to specific oscillations embedded in the analyzed processes, and in the time domain after spectral integration.